ROCm/rocprofiler-compute/docs/how-to/analyze/tui.rst

    :alt: ROCm Compute Profiler TUI home screen
    :width: 800

-You should see the center window update with collapsed contents, uncollapse to view tables, charts, and graphs visualizing the analysis data.
+3. You can see the center window update with collapsed contents.
+Uncollapse to view tables, charts, and graphs visualizing the analysis data.

 4. After the analysis results are loaded, you can start interactive analysis with detailed metrics.